Epilepsy & Seizures

 Given the possibility of spontaneous intracerebral hemorrhage in patients bearing COL4A1 or COL4A2 mutations, particular attention should be given to avoiding precipitating factors such as oral anticoagulants and incidental trauma.

 Genetic counseling to families harboring COL4A mutations must consider the wide variability of phenotype also in patients carrying the same mutation.
 Along with genetic and environmental modifying factors, reduced penetrance is probably crucial in determining the phenotype.
-A screening protocol in families with a COL4A mutation has been proposed (42).
-The work up includes a medical history, neurologic examination, brain MRI (if abnormalities are found), ophthalmologic examination, renal ultrasound and functional tests (including urine analysis for the presence of hematuria), serum creatine kinase, and EKC.
-Prenatal testing can be offered in high-risk pregnancies, always taking in account the medical and ethical issues related to the phenotype variability.
+A screening protocol in families with a COL4A mutation has been proposed (44).
+The workup includes a medical history, neurologic examination, brain MRI (if abnormalities are found), ophthalmologic examination, renal ultrasound and functional tests (including urine analysis for the presence of hematuria), serum creatine kinase, and EKC.
+Prenatal testing can be offered in high-risk pregnancies, always taking into account the medical and ethical issues related to the phenotype variability.

-In women carrying COL4A1 mutations, cesarean section should be recommended to reduce the risk of maternal vascular injury during expulsive effort and to reduce the risk of vascular injury in the newborn as a result of birth trauma (21; 61; 18).
+In women carrying COL4A1 or COL4A2 mutations, cesarean section should be recommended to reduce the risk of maternal vascular injury during expulsive effort and to reduce the risk of vascular injury in the newborn as a result of birth trauma (20; 70; 17).
 However, it must be reminded that porencephaly, or other brain lesions, may have been established during fetal life.

 Tiziana Granata MD

-Dr. Granata of the Fondazione Istituto Nazionale Neurologico Besta in Milan, Italy, received honorariums from Bicodex for speaking engagements.See Profile
+Dr. Granata of the Fondazione Istituto Nazionale Neurologico Carlo Besta in Milan, Italy, has no relevant financial relationships to disclose.See Profile

 Harvey B Sarnat MD FRCPC MS